stevechauvin/hello-world/README.md

 # hello-world
 My first

 Hi there!
 This is Steve...
-I am a lead guitar play, homebrewer and avid Montreal Candiens hockey fan!
+I am a lead guitar player, homebrewer and avid Montreal Candiens hockey fan!
 I enjoy technology and look forward to first hand experience with APIs